nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 > [King Frost](#king-frost) x [Sati](#sati)/Orobas = Seiryu

-If you don't have the materials run around in Cocytus
+If you don't have the materials run around in Cocytus for a bit

 Bring Junpei, Yukari, Akihiko